A brain injury that damages the hippocampus can cause problems with the formation of new memories. It can also cause people to forget older memories.

 Because of the loss of his hippocampus, Henry would suffer from severe anterograde amnesia for the rest of his life.
 This meant that his ability to form new memories was impaired.
 He could remember facts and experiences from before his surgery, but nothing afterward.

-Most TBI patients do not have near as extreme of symptoms as Henry did.
+Most patients after a traumatic brain injury do not have near as extreme of symptoms as Henry did.
 They can still create some new memories, but they will have a much harder time doing so.
 For example, they might need to ask the same question multiple times because they cannot remember the answer.

 While the hippocampus mainly controls declarative memory, damage to it can also cause symptoms of depression.

-In patients with depression and PTSD, brain scans reveal that their hippocampal volume is actually reduced.
+In individuals with depression and post-traumatic stress disorder, brain scans reveal that their hippocampal volume is actually reduced.
 Not only that, but their hippocampus appears to be smaller during periods of depression than during periods of remission.

 To explain this fact, some psychologists developed a theory of depression known as the neurogenic hypothesis.

-This hypothesis suggests that an impaired ability to produce new neurons contributes to depression.
-Interestingly, the hippocampus actually plays a role in the production of new neurons.
+This hypothesis suggests that an impaired ability to produce new brain cells contributes to depression.
+Interestingly, the hippocampus actually plays a role in the production of new brain cells.
 Therefore, the fact that hippocampus activity decreases during depression supports this idea.

-Next, we will discuss exactly how the hippocampus plays a role in neuron production, and how that helps with recovery for hippocampus brain injury patients.
+Next, we will discuss exactly how the hippocampus plays a role in neuron production, and how that helps with recovery for individuals with hippocampus brain injuries.